lqxp/.github/profile/README.md

 ## Key features

+★ **End-to-end encryption** ━━
-- 🔒 **End-to-end encryption** — AES-GCM encryption client-side, room keys never leave your device
+AES-GCM encryption happens client-side; room keys never leave your device.

+★ **Room tokens**           ━━
-- 🔑 **Room tokens** — share a single token to grant access and the encryption key at once
+Share a single token to grant access and the encryption key at once.

+★ **Voice calls**           ━━
-- 🎙️ **Voice calls** — WebRTC-based, peer-to-peer audio with optional noise gate and per-user volume
+WebRTC-based peer-to-peer audio with optional noise gate and per-user volume.

+★ **File attachments**      ━━
-- 📎 **File attachments** — send images, audio, video and arbitrary files, encrypted like any message
+Send images, audio, video, and arbitrary files, encrypted like any other message.

+★ **Pseudonymous**          ━━
-- 👤 **Pseudonymous** — username-based, no email, no phone number required
+Username-based, with no email or phone number required.

+★ **Self-hostable**         ━━
-- 🌐 **Self-hostable** — run your own lqxp server in minutes
+Run your own LQXP server in minutes.

 ---

 ## Getting started

-The fastest way to try lqxp is at **[qxch.at](https://qxch.at)** — the public hosted instance.
+The fastest way to try QxChat is at **[qxch.at](https://qxch.at)** — the public hosted instance.

 To self-host or contribute, start with the server: